 Design a Decorative Vegetable Garden with a Rainbow of Colorful Plants

 It doesn’t have to be this way!
-Together we can elevate the humble vegetable garden from a strictly utilitarian garden to one of great beauty.
+Together we can elevate the humble vegetable garden from a strictly utilitarian space to one of great beauty.
 You can have a highly decorative vegetable garden that both produces a lot of food for your family and is an attractive part of your landscape.

 At my house, my vegetable garden sits in my front yard, proudly announcing to the world that a gardening addict lives at this address.
 I’ve also created a number of perennial flower gardens around my yard.
 Recently, it dawned on me that I could draw upon perennial garden design to also improve the visual impact of my vegetable garden.
 One of the core principles of garden design is mixing in different colors of foliage to contrast with the most dominant color in the garden – green.
 If you walk through any botanical garden you’ll notice purple, yellow, red, variegated, and blue/gray plants woven throughout the garden.